Deep1223/mediscope-frontend/README.md

-# MediScope - Medical Research Platform
+# AyushVeda - AYUSH Research Platform

-MediScope is a modern, comprehensive medical research platform that provides access to cutting-edge medical research, clinical studies, and healthcare insights.
-Built with Next.js and modern web technologies, it offers an intuitive user experience for researchers, healthcare professionals, and medical students.
+AyushVeda is a modern, comprehensive AYUSH research platform that provides access to cutting-edge traditional medicine research, clinical studies, and holistic healthcare insights.
+Built with Next.js and modern web technologies, it offers an intuitive user experience for researchers, healthcare professionals, and students of traditional medicine.

 ## 🚀 Features